-When I met my future wife, I told her my plan and asked, “How would you feel about living in the rest of the world for the rest of your life?”
+When I met my future girlfriend, I told her my plan and asked, “How would you feel about living in the rest of the world for the rest of your life?”

 She can do her work from anywhere, so she thought a bit and said, “Hmmmm...
 Yeah.
 I could do that.”

-A year later, we got married.
-Two days after the wedding, we took one carry-on bag each, and went around the world, looking for a new country to call home.
+A year later, we took one carry-on bag each, and went around the world, looking for a new country to call home.

 We went down to Brazil, up to Sweden, around Europe, over to India and China.
 There’s so much going on in Asia, so exciting, so much to learn.
 I really wanted a home base in the middle of it all.
 And so we found Singapore.